Markdown Lint Tool (mdl)¶

 gem install mdl

-on your Markdown files from the command line.
+Once installed, you can run mdl on your Markdown files from the command line.

-Running mdl
+Running mdl¶

-To check a Markdown file named example.md
+To check a Markdown file named example.md, you can use the following command:

 mdl example.md

-will provide a list of any issues it finds in the file, along with
+mdl will provide a list of any issues it finds in the file, along with

 suggestions for fixing them.

-Customizing mdl
+Customizing mdl Rules¶

-comes with a set of default rules, you can also customize its
+While mdl comes with a set of default rules, you can also customize its

-configuration file in your project directory.
+behavior by creating a .mdlrc configuration file in your project directory.

-to our specific needs and style preferences.
+This allows us to tailor mdl to our specific needs and style preferences.

 Integrating with Our Workflow¶

-We encourage all team members to run mdl
+We encourage all team members to run mdl on Markdown files before committing

 changes.
-You can also consider integrating mdl
+You can also consider integrating mdl into your continuous

 integration (CI) pipeline to automatically check Markdown files as part of your